-What do recently funded B2B SaaS Companies need from Marketing?
+What should recently funded B2B SaaS Companies budget for Marketing?
 And what is B2B SaaS Marketing?
 To answer that question, let’s take a step back.

 (or click here to go straight to the list of things you need to budget for)